-Arthroscopic bankart repair(labral tear repair) This is a process of reattaching labrum to bony margin with the help of special anchor sutures.
-This is done arthroscopically with keyhole surgey.
+This is a process of reattaching the labrum to the bony margin with the help of special anchor sutures.
+This is done arthroscopically with keyhole surgery.
 There are no stitches left after surgery.
-Success rate for this surgery is more than 95%.
+The success rate for this surgery is more than 95%.